budomike/BackEndMigration/README.md

 2. Package Structure Creation: Construct four new packages – controllers, entities, dao, and services – for organizing code.

-3.Entity Class Implementation: Write code for the entities package to define entity classes and enums matching the UML diagram.
+3. Entity Class Implementation: Write code for the entities package to define entity classes and enums matching the UML diagram.

 4. Repository Interface Creation: Implement repository interfaces in the dao package, extending JpaRepository, and incorporate cross-origin support.